codam-coding-college/spark-sessions/minishell/SparkSession -minishell - mod.md

     >  `int dup2(int oldfd, int newfd);`
     > on success, returns newfd. on failure, -1
 2. What are some differences between `dup` and `dup2` with regards to the new file descriptor?
 (5 mins)
-    - Here's a diagram to help you visualise the functions better:\
+    - Here's a diagram to help you visualize the functions better:\
         ![dup](https://i.imgur.com/iJ7X39I.png)
     > `dup2` uses specified newfd, `dup` uses lowest-numbered unused fd.
     > `dup2`: If newfd was previously open, it is silently closed before being reused.